stewartfohlo/Assessments/Docker Assessment/README.md

 PART 1:
 1) Write a Dockerfile that has/does the following:

-    2) It should be build from CentOS-7
+    2) It should be built from CentOS-7

     3) Update the OS